kenneth-l-yan/URLShortener/README.md

 Install the dependencies using this command: npm install

-To run the server, run the command: npm run start
+To run the server, run the command: npm start

 By default, this server is hosted on localhost port 3000.
 So, navigate to your browser of choice and go to: localhost:3000